1-20 of 21 items from 2017 « Prev | Next »

-The broadcast networks have more than two dozen shows debuting this fall, including a new Shondaland drama, and a trip to Gotham, a third NCIS and a Flash-y Arrow offshoot.
+The broadcast networks have nearly 20 shows debuting this fall, including the maiden space voyage of Fox’s Orville, NBC’s look at Brave heroes and ABC’s Ten Days with Kyra Sedgwick.
 To help you prep for it all, TVLine is offering First Impressions of the not-for-review pilots.

 Next up on our list….